stepan-startech/bnotify/README.rst

 To make notifications more functional, you can connect to your API or database to retrieve users information.
 Make sure that the way you use data storages is thread-safe.
-Bnotify comes with native THREAD-SAFE support for mongodb:
+Bnotify comes with native thread-safe support for mongodb:

 .. code-block:: python

     from bnotify import BotNotifier, Message